tommysqueak/Backbone-On-The-Couch/readme.md

 # Backbone on the Couch

-A simple [Backbone.js](http://documentcloud.github.com/backbone) plugin for use in leanback apps, where someone is sat on the couch using a remote control.
+A simple [Backbone.js](http://documentcloud.github.com/backbone) plugin for use in leanback apps, where someone is sat on the couch using a remote control to use your app.

 Gives you something even your mum can understand